 Employees who have sought tax clearance (Form IR21)

 Employers do not need to submit the income information for foreign employees who have ceased employment in the year and whose income has already been assessed via tax clearance.
-If there are any income that have yet to be assessed for these employees, employer should submit an additional Form IR21 to report the additional income.
+If there are any additional income that have yet to be reported and assessed for these employees, employer should submit additional Form IR21 for the additional income.

 Sole proprietors and partners

-As sole-proprietors and partners are owners of their own businesses, the salaries drawn from the businesses are taxable as trade income.
-The income information of these sole-proprietors and partners should be excluded from the AIS submission.
+Sole-proprietors and partners are owners of their own businesses.
+Their income drawn from the businesses should be excluded from the AIS submission.

 Exception to the rule